 In the ambulatory, which encloses a small garden with a ninth-century well, you can see some of the artwork that decorated the old basilica.
 There’s also a small museum with some liturgical items, such as papal vestments.
 There is a small admission charge to enter the cloister.

-Also separate is the basilica’s baptistery, founded by Constantine I in 315 A.D.
-It was the first baptistery in Rome.
+The baptistery of the basilica, founded by Constantine I in 315 A.D., has its own building nearby.
+It is very much worth a visit as well, since this was the first baptistery in Rome.
 Its current octagonal shape was created during the papacy of Pope Sixtus III and served as an example for many other baptisteries.